yosoufe/VAMR/README.md

 We are using docker, We are installing all the requirements inside the docker and run everything inside the docker.

+The container has [terminator](https://terminator-gtk3.readthedocs.io/en/latest/) inside which you can open multiple terminals as tabs or split windows.
+Read the documentation of the [terminator](https://terminator-gtk3.readthedocs.io/en/latest/) to learn short keys.

 `cli.py` is a helper command line tool to build and run docker image.

 ```sh